 Omega-3% and Omega-6% tells you how much of your total fatty acid count is omega-3 and omega-6, respectively.
 Together these two make up your total polyunsaturated fatty acids (PUFA) count.
 They’re considered good as they are essential for building healthy cells, have anti-inflammatory properties and improve heart health.
 For instance, research shows that having an omega-3-rich diet can reduce your cardiovascular disease risk.
 Similarly, studies have found that a higher omega-6% is associated with a lower type 2 diabetes risk.
 So, try to include PUFA-rich food in your diet.
 For instance, oily fish, canola oil, walnuts, flaxseeds and chia seeds are high in omega-3 content.
 Then, vegetable oils such as olive oil, safflower oil, sunflower oil, almonds and pumpkin seeds are rich in omega-6.

-While My Nightingale baseline blood test helps you understand how each of these biomarkers affects different areas of your health, the follow-up tests show, how by track these health markers regularly, you can know which lifestyle choices are working the best for your health.
+While My Nightingale baseline blood test helps you understand how each of these biomarker results affects different areas of your body, the follow-up tests show how making simple lifestyle changes improve your health over time.